-6.4.8 MultiCeiverTM
+6.4.7 MulticeiverTM

-MultiCeiverTM is a feature used in RX mode that contains a set of six parallel data pipes with unique addresses.
+MulticeiverTM is a feature used in RX mode that contains a set of six parallel data pipes with unique addresses.
 A data pipe is a logical channel in the physical RF channel.
-Each data pipe has its own physical address (data pipe address) decoding in the RF Transceiver.
+Each data pipe has its own physical address decoding in the RF Transceiver.

-Figure 13.
-PRX using MultiCeiverTM
+Figure 12.
+PRX using MulticeiverTM

-The RF Transceiver configured as PRX (primary receiver) can receive data addressed to six different data pipes in one frequency channel as shown in Figure 13.
+The RF Transceiver configured as a PRX (primary receiver) can receive data addressed to six different data pipes in one frequency channel as shown in Figure 12.
 Each data pipe has its own unique address and can be configured for individual behavior.

-Up to six RF Transceivers configured as PTX can communicate with one RF Transceiver configured as PRX.
+Up to six RF Transceivers configured as a PTX can communicate with one RF Transceiver configured as a PRX.
 All data pipe addresses are searched for simultaneously.
 Only one data pipe can receive a packet at a time.
 All data pipes can perform Enhanced ShockBurstTM functionality.